rust-basel/fullstack-rust-workshop/src/04-axum_hello_world.md

 Whooray!
 You got the basic building block ready.
 The next steps will take care fo letting our frontend backend talk to each other.
 Let's display a list of items from our backend in the frontend in the next chapter.

+# Axum alternatives
+There are many other Rust server frameworks.
+Axum is still rather new, and seemingly the 'bright star' in this universe.
+It is extremely fast, because of its simplicity and direct coupling to tokio.
+Documentation and adaptation in production are still lagging somewhat, but with the current popularity, these things are bound to catch up too.
+The most popular framework probably still is `actix-web`, which is also rather lightweight and revolves around the actor pattern.
+The most full-fledged framework would be`rocket`, with very robust features and tools.
+While axum is more like expressjs, rocket is more comparable to Ruby on Rails.

+Speaking about rails, there is also `loco`, a framework layer built on top of axum, with the goal of being super small and simple, perfect for one-(wo)man teams.